lostintangent/python-tuples/README.md

 ## Getting Started

-1. Open this repo and install the recommended extensions
+1. Open this repo, and when prompted, install the recommended extensions
 1. Open the `Tuples.ipynb` file
 1. Edit/run cells in the notebook, without even having Python/Jupyter installed 🚀